oimyounis/go-sockets/README.md

 ***Listen*** blocks the current thread listening for data.

 ## License
-Released under the New BSD License.
+Licensed under the New BSD License.

 ## Contribution
 All contributions are welcome.